Can Macron lead the European Union after Merkel retires?

 After Germans vote Sunday and a new government is formed, Chancellor Angela Merkel will leave office after 16 years as the dominant figure in European politics.
 It is the moment that French President Emmanuel Macron has been waiting for.

-The German chancellor, although credited for navigating multiple crises, was long criticised for lacking strategic vision.
-Macron, whose more swaggering style has sometimes ruffled his European partners — and Washington — has put forward ideas for a more independent and integrated Europe, better able to act in its own defence and its own interests.
+The German chancellor, although credited for navigating multiple crises, was long criticized for lacking strategic vision.
+Macron, whose more swaggering style has sometimes ruffled his European partners — and Washington — has put forward ideas for a more independent and integrated Europe, better able to act in its own defense and its own interests.

 But as the Anglo-American “betrayal” in the Australian submarine affair has underscored, Macron sometimes possesses ambitions beyond his reach.
 Despite the vacuum Merkel leaves, a Macron era is unlikely to be born.